microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

 // Use
 void foo(gsl::span<const Node* const>);
 ```
-* Prefer returning `gsl::span<const T>` by value instead of a const reference to a contiguous member container or a `gsl::span` referring to a chunk of memory.
-This allows the client code to be container independent.
+* Prefer returning `gsl::span<const T>` by value instead of a const reference to a contiguous member container.
+Prefer returning `gsl::span` instead of a pointer referring to a chunk of memory.
+The size is also included in the span.
 For example,
 ```cpp
 // Instead of